FINANCIAL INFORMATION: Winter Session - 2018

-The Free Drop/Add period for 5-week classes ends Thursday January 7 and for 4-week classes January 14.
+The Registration and Free Drop/Add period for 5-week classes ends

-The University of Delaware provides access to your student account through your My Finances online student financing site, available at
+UD provides access to your student account through your My Finances online student billing and payment system, available at

 Balances must be paid prior to the start of classes in order to avoid late payment fees.
-If you are expecting financial aid or a credit not yet reflected on your student account, log in to My Finances and click on the pencil icon in the "Additional credits" column to report additional credits.
+If you are expecting financial aid or a credit not yet reflected on your student account, log in to My Finances and click on the pencil icon in the "Additional credits" column to report other payment amounts and sources.
 Please pay any remaining balance due not covered by these expected credits.

 Notification of account charges is sent via email to the student's UDEL email, so new students must establish a pin and email account at the time of registration to receive these notifications.
 Students also have the option of granting My Finances access to an authorized party through the Parent/Guardian Services site.